Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 - I want to be able to browse through the store easily, where I can just listen to music for when I'm not looking for anything in particular.
 - I want to be able to register on the site and be able to log in.
 - I want to see the prices of records so that I know how much I am spending.
-- If I sign up as a first time user I want to receive a confirmation e-mail so that I know everytning has completed properly.
+- If I sign up as a first time user I want to receive a confirmation e-mail so that I know everything has completed properly.

 ### *Returning User Goals*
-- I want records to be easily finadable, so that I can listen to the music again, or find them if I am returning to the site to purchaase.
+- I want records to be easily findable, so that I can listen to the music again, or find them if I am returning to the site to purchaase.
 - I want my basket/bag to keep what I have added to basket, so that if I don't purchase the first time, I can return to the site later and purchase.
-- As a registered user when logged in, I want to be able to rate records so that I can shre my views with other site users.
+- As a registered user when logged in, I want to be able to rate records so that I can share my views with other site users.

 ### *Purchasing User Goals*
 - When purchasing records, I would like to be able to increase or decrease the amount in my basket.
 - I want to be able to save my address details so that I don't have to type them in every time I visit the site and purchase something.
 - I want to be able to enter my card details quickly and easily.
-- I want to receive and order confirmation e-mail.
+- I want to receive an order confirmation e-mail.

 ### *User Stories*
 Below is an image of the original user stories that was performed at project initiation, these were what needed to be implemented for the project to be a success.
 In total there are 20 user stories.
 The second image below is the Agile tool used in Github during development, this was used to map the user stories to the project goals.
 During development there was an additional user story implemented, taking the toal to 21.